Why Choosing the Right Glass Manufacturer Matters

 Shipping might not be the first thing you think to ask a glass manufacturer about, but it matters.
 Proper shipping will help ensure your glass project arrives as intended without any damage or issue.
 Breakage or damage during transport can be everything from a hassle to a project delay to a drawn-out battle with the manufacturer.

-Take steps to avoid this by ensuring the company properly packages every delivery.
+Take steps to avoid this by ensuring the custom glass manufacturing company properly packages every delivery.

 Here are some highlights of the Jockimo shipping process: